Brad Bird on ‘Incredibles 2’ and John Lasseter’s Redemption

 He spent about a half hour there, combing through the inventory only to discover, to his dismay, that it appeared literally every single superpower or superhero character had already been done.
 “I was thinking I’d have to come up with new powers, like this guy coughs in a way that blows people down,” he says.
 But that’s when he had his eureka moment.
 It was the family, not the powers, that was going to be interesting.

-“I didn’t have to invent brand new powers,” he says.
+“I didn’t have to invent brand-new powers,” he says.
 “I could just use basic powers and slant them towards the roles in the family that they were addressing.”
 Men are expected to be strong, so Mr. Incredible would have superhuman strength.
 Moms are pulled in a million directions at once, so Elastigirl would have stretchable powers.
-Teenagers are insecure and defensive, so Violet would be able to go invisible and erect force fields.
-And so on.
+Teenagers are insecure and defensive, so Violet would be able to go invisible and construct force fields.
+And Dash, a hyperactive handful, could run at super speed.

-The eureka moment when it came time to break the story for The Incredibles 2 arrived with the realization that, counter to the trend in most reboots, sequels, and revivals, the action wouldn’t take place 15 years later, but instead almost immediately after the events of the first film.
+When it came time to break the story for The Incredibles 2, arrived with the realization that, counter to the trend in most reboots, sequels, and revivals, the action wouldn’t take place 15 years later, but instead almost immediately after the events of the first film.

 “I thought that was an unpredictable thing to do,” Bird says.
 “I thought it was kind of ballsy.
 And I thought we should be ballsy.”